Intro

 We began exploring Autopilot in late 2023, when newer AI models made reliable extraction practical.
 We gave ourselves 6 months to reach public launch, with 4 months to develop a MVP and 2 months to run a closed beta.

-The core team was small to keep scope focused: Myself, a PM, and 4 engineers.
-I was embedded with engineering throughout the project, joining daily syncs, iterating on shared specs, and reviewing builds as they shipped.
+To keep scope focused, I was embedded with engineering throughout the project: joining daily syncs, iterating on shared specs, and reviewing builds as they shipped.

 Technical planning with the engineers

 We couldn't overbuild the bet or pull engineering focus from the rest of the product.
-But beyond just scoping down, I had to make sure the design still gave teams enough context to feel in control.
-AI was still entering its peak in terms of what it could do for businesses, and most people didn't trust it yet.
-So the interface had to do a lot of that trust-building on its own.
+But beyond scoping down, the design still had to give teams enough context to feel in control.
+Most people didn't trust AI in this context yet, so the interface had to do that trust-building on its own.

-The biggest requirement we had to satisfy was accuracy.
-We ran discovery calls with our users and noted that we had to hit at least 90% before they would trust the system enough.
+Trust also meant accuracy.
+Discovery calls told us we had to hit at least 90% before users would trust the system.
 We benchmarked across multiple models and prompt stages using our own data, then ran Autopilot on that backlog end to end until results held up.

-Cost pressure also made development more challenging.
-Benchmarking is token-heavy by nature, so we had to be deliberate about where we spent compute.
-We reduced unnecessary model calls with lightweight pre-filtering, batched and cached where possible, and reserved heavier models for low-confidence cases.
+Cost pressure made it harder too.
+Benchmarking is token-heavy, so we had to be deliberate about where we spent compute.
+We reduced unnecessary model calls with pre-filtering, batched and cached where possible, and reserved heavier models for low-confidence cases.

 Solution

-I added a lightweight way to provide that context through the Knowledge Hub.
-Teams upload reference material relevant to their product so extractions and replies stay grounded, without turning setup into a project.
+Extraction quality depended on how much the model understood about a team's product.
+I added the Knowledge Hub as a lightweight way to provide that context.
+Teams upload reference material so extractions stay grounded, without turning setup into a project.

 Validation

-Before launch, we ran a closed beta to validate Autopilot under real volume.
+Before launch, we ran a closed beta with users who had a high volume of incoming feedback to further validate Autopilot.

 Typeform had the clearest proof point.
 They handle about 7,500 tickets a month from Zendesk across support, sales, onboarding, and CS.
 At that volume, manual tagging was never going to scale.